smkiewel/aeonRequestsDialog/README.md

   default: 'Loan'

+* 'globalFields': fields common to all requests

+  default: []

+* 'itemFields': fields for individual items

+  default: []

+* 'items': items to be requested

+  default: []

 * 'datasource': sets source of data for dialog.
 Values:
   1. form: use default form processing
   2. json: use default json processsing